Total coloring of 1-toroidal graphs of maximum degree at least 11 and no adjacent triangles: Preliminary

 In this paper, we investigate the total coloring of $1$-toroidal graphs, and prove that the TCC holds for the $1$-toroidal graphs with property $\mathcal{P}$.

 Two triangles are {\em adjacent} if they have one common edge.
-Let $G$ be a graph having been drawn on a surface, if we treat all the crossing points as vertices, then we obtain an embedded graph $G^{\dagger}$, and call it {\em the associated graph of $G$}, call the vertices of $G$ {\em true vertices} and the crossing points {\em crossing vertices}.
+Let $G$ be a graph drawn in a surface; if we treat all the crossing points as vertices, then we obtain an embedded graph $G^{\dagger}$, and call $G^{\dagger}$ {\em the associated graph of $G$}, call the vertices of $G$ {\em true vertices} and the crossing points {\em crossing vertices}.